 What is the Asylum Procedures Directive?

-- It sets clearer rules on how to apply for asylum: there have to be specific arrangements, for example at borders, to make sure that everyone who wishes to request asylum can do so quickly and effectively.
+- Setting clear rules for lodging applications, making sure that everyone who wishes to request international protection can do so quickly and effectively.

 - Setting a time-limit for the examination of applications (in principle six months at the administrative stage), while providing for the possibility to accelerate for applications that are likely to be unfounded;

 - Training decision makers and ensuring access to legal assistance;

 - Providing adequate support to those in need of special guarantees – for example because of their age, disability, illness – including by ensuring that they are granted sufficient time to participate effectively in the procedure;

 - Provides for clearer rules on appeals in front of courts or tribunals.